The Board of Trustees

 John Peterson is the President and CEO of Amana Society Inc. Prior to that, he headed Alliant Energy’s International Division, from July of 1998, after moving back to Iowa from California in the same month.
 The International Division of Alliant held investments in Australia, Brazil, China and New Zealand.
 He and wife now lives in Cedar Rapids and have two young adult sons.

-Jody Ruff was appointed Executive Director of the Xavier High School Foundation in January of 2004.
-In that role she is responsible for managing an $11 million endowment and an annual development budget of $1 million.
+Jody Pellerin is the Director of Endowed and Planned Giving for the Kirkwood Foundation.
+Previously, was the Executive Director of the Xavier High School Foundation.
+In that role she was responsible for managing an $11 million endowment and an annual development budget of $1 million.
 Prior to that appointment, Ms. Ruff worked for the American Red Cross for five years serving as Financial Development Director for the Grant Wood Area Chapter and as the State of Iowa Financial Development Associate for the American National Red Cross.
 Jody is a member of Cedar Rapids Downtown Rotary and past board President of Cedar Rapids Daybreak Rotary and the Eastern Iowa Association of Fundraising Professionals.
 She is a past-president of the Eastern Iowa Planned Giving Council and a member of the Cedar Rapids Area Estate Planning Council.
 She serves as a “Lunch Buddy” with Big Brothers Big Sisters.

 Joe Schmall is a shareholder at Bradley & Riley, PC.
 He and his wife, Barb have 4 adult children, and enjoy live music and theatre performances.
 Joe is active in several community organizations including the South and Eastern Iowa Chapter of the American Red Cross, Cedar Rapids Kiwanis Club, Catherine McAuley Center and the Men's Choir at St. Joseph Church.
 He also enjoys running, bicycling and coin collecting.